dbsb-juntendo/descSPIM/descSPIM-basic.md

 https://github.com/dbsb-juntendo/descSPIM/releases/download/v1.0.0/descSPIM_part_list_price_01.1.xlsx

-If you wish to order or purchase parts from the parts list, please contact us "**[dbsb-juntendo](http://www.dbsb.science/)**" or contact Thorlabs in advance to facilitate the process.
+You can order all the parts (except for laser) to [Thorlabs](https://www.thorlabs.com).

 ## Construction

 ### How to construct descSPIM?

-The **descSPIM** is a light sheet microscope that does not require advanced optical expertise and can be constructed as if you were assembling a **block toy**.
-It can be constructed in about **a few hours**.
-A construction tutorial will be provided, and you can follow it as you go through the construction process.
+The **descSPIM** is a light-sheet microscope that you can build as if you were assembling a **block toy**.
+A construction tutorial is provided as follows.
+You can use the guide throughout the construction procedure.

-Below is the manual for the construction procedure. file:///C:/Users/YNOZAWA/Downloads/230329_230201_descSPIM%E3%83%81%E3%83%A5%E3%83%BC%E3%83%88%E3%83%AA%E3%82%A2%E3%83%AB_%E6%A7%8B%E7%AF%89%E6%89%8B%E9%A0%86.pdf
+Below is the manual for the construction procedure.
-※内容の確認前なので、試験的にPDFファイルとして添付しました。
+(coming soon)

 ## Operation

 This section summarizes the operation of descSPIM.
 Please refer to the following PDF file Explanation MOVIE is also available.
+(coming soon)

 ## Introduced sites

 Here is a list of sites related to descSPIM.
 Please check them.
+(coming soon)